July 2018 UPDATE

-Investors in Future Income Payments LLC (FIP) who made their investment upon the recommendation of a registered stockbroker may be able to recover damages.
+Investors in Future Income Payments LLC (FIP) who made their investment upon the recommendation of a registered stockbroker, a registered investment advisor, accountant or a licensed insurance agent may be able to recover damages for their losses.

-While FIP tout’s itself as “the industry leader and an innovator in buying and selling secondary market pension cash flows….’ numerous officials from various states allege that FIP is actually issuing loans which are disguised as sales.
+While FIP touted itself as “the industry leader and an innovator in buying and selling secondary market pension cash flows….’ numerous officials from various states have alleged that FIP is actually issuing loans which are disguised as sales and charging exorbitant and sometime usurious rates on interest on the loans.

-Mr. Wright, a Vietnam Veteran found FIP’s website online and applied for an advance of $20,000 on his pension.
-He signed the paper work from FIP and only months later did he realize that he had agreed to five up $500 a month from his construction pension for ten years.
+According to recent press, Mr. Wright, a Vietnam Veteran found FIP’s website online and applied for an advance of $20,000 on his military pension.
+He signed the paper work from FIP, received the advance and months later did he realize that he had agreed to pay FIP $500 a month from his construction pension for ten years.
 He would be paying $60,000 back for the $20,000 advance.

 “This company preys upon vulnerable people who are desperate for money”, according to Iowa Attorney General Tom Miller.
 “For a few thousand dollars in cash upfront, you’re forced to sign over tens of thousands of dollars from your future pension income.
 That’s what we call predatory lending. ”

-Regulators are also targeting an affiliate of Pensions Annuities and Settlements, which is owned by Scott Kohn, who also owns FIP .
+Regulators are also targeting an affiliate , Pensions Annuities and Settlements, which is owned by Scott Kohn, the owner of FIP .

-Investors in FIP have reported that monthly distributions have be reduced and in some cases, suspended, which is likely a result of the reduction of income FIP is allowed to collect from pensioners.
+Investors in FIP have reported that monthly distributions have been reduced and in most cases, completely suspended.

-If you have questions about an investment you made in Future Income Payments LLC, call for a no charge consultation with an experienced securities attorney.
+If you have questions about an investment you made in Future Income Payments LLC, call for a no charge consultation with an experienced securities attorney to learn how you may be able to recover your losses.

 Rex Securities Law , with offices in Boca Raton, FL, and Austin, TX, provides representation to investors nationwide who are seeking recovery of investment losses due to the negligence or fraud of stockbrokers and broker dealers.
 If you have questions about how your account has been handled, call to speak with an experienced securities attorney.